 Google will not officially disclose it, but there is a widely accepted consensus among SEO experts, that the bounce rate can affect the rankings of a website.
 The English term bounce rate is perhaps more appropriate, which can be linked to the rebound.
 In Google’s eyes, this value measures those visitors, who close the browser without coming to a particular website, that they would have been involved in any interaction.

 The time spent on the site is not important in this regard, but that, that the visitor clicks on at least one link or other item.
-Of course, there are cases, when the landing page already answers the reader’s question, but they can also be measured well by Google. for example, if a visitor searches for something in the search engine, then opens a link to return to the search engine, to click on the following link, he usually did not find there, what he was looking for.
+Of course there are cases, when the landing page answers the reader's question, but he can also measure these well Google.
+For example, if a visitor searches for something in the search engine, then return to the search engine by opening a link, to click on the following link, he usually didn't find it there, what he was looking for.

-In this article, we have gathered some ideas, which can reduce the bounce rate.
+In this article, we have gathered some ideas, which can reduce the rate of returnees.

 1. We optimize the load time

 Often, it is not because of the quality of the content that visitors bounce back to the results list, but because, because they got tired of waiting while the content was loading.
-When the bounce rate is high, first round is always worth the page speed test.
+When the bounce rate is high, the first round is always worth the page test your speed.

-According to some research, visitors are already closing the site, he has 2-3 they must wait more than a second for the result.
+According to some research, visitors are already closing the site, ha 2-3 they must wait more than a second for the result.
 Such measuring instruments, like google free PageSpeed Insights-ja, they don’t just test, but also give suggestions for improvement.

 2. Format the text

 The paragraphs are organized into units, which are separated by subheadings.
-Such a solution is also good for that, that visitors can spin the titles with their eyes, and if we wrote them well, then they can immediately grab the eye.
+Such a solution is also good for that, so that visitors can spin the addresses with their eyes, and if we wrote them well, then they can immediately grab the eye.

-A appropriate content although we can already lead the reader to our other subpages with internal links, where they can also be sold to them.
+A appropriate content and we can now take the reader to our other sub-pages with internal links, where they can also be sold to them.